 To bolster support and garner buy-in, IT had to build credibility.
 The Life Fitness spinoff and subsequent transition to the cloud provided an early demonstration of the new strategic value IT could provide.
 That early demonstration, followed by subsequent successful digital pilots, laid the foundation for a more collaborative culture between IT and Brunswick enterprise and business leaders.
 The early successes fueled demand for even more digital capability.
 Brunswick is now at the point in their journey where there is less of a need to evangelize the importance of digital transformation.
 Business leaders are reaching out directly to the IT team to develop joint projects.
-Now that credibility has been established, IT is able to leverage
+Now that credibility has been established, IT is able to leverage their position and partner seamlessly with the business as part of the new operating model.

-IT Enabling Business Transformation

-"As the company was thinking about business transformation, we knew IT needed to help that shift by providing modern platforms, data, and digital products to support new business solutions."
+IT Enabling Business Transformation "As the company was thinking about business transformation, we knew IT needed to help that shift by providing modern platforms, data, and digital products to support new business solutions."

-Dani Brown, Former Chief Information Officer
+- Dani Brown, Former Chief Information Officer